 Employers that "frontload" the entire amount of sick time (ie. the full 40 hours of sick leave accrues on the first day of the benefit year) have the choice of either paying the employee for the full amount of unused accrued sick time in the final month of the employer’s benefit year or carrying forward any unused sick time to the next benefit year.
 Employee approval of this choice is not required.

 What happens to unused, accrued sick leave upon separation?
-Unless the employer has a policy or collective bargaining agreement providing for the payment of accrued sick leave upon termination, resignation, retirement or other separation from employment, there is no requirement that the employer pay employees for unused accrued sick leave upon the separation from employment.
+Unless the employer has a policy or collective bargaining agreement providing for the payment of unused accrued sick leave upon termination, resignation, retirement or other separation from employment, there is no requirement that the employer pay employees for unused accrued sick leave upon the separation from employment.

 What happens to unused, accrued sick leave if a former employee is reinstated to employment?
 If a former employee is reinstated within six months of separation, all of the employee’s unused and accrued sick time must be reinstated.